 \section{Discussion}

-The analysis of nonignorable missing data requires strong assumptions on both the response mechanism and the distribution of the samples.
-In this paper, we derived the sufficient conditions for model identifiability with the generalized linear model and the logistic response mechanism.
-Subsequently, we extended the outcome model to allow for mixture of the distributions that belong to an exponential family and discussed the model identifiability of the normal mixture models.
-The main advantage of this proposed method is that we do not need to find the instrumental variable and can check validity of the model by using observed data.
-Additionally, we applied the proposed method on two real datasets to validate its effectiveness.
+The analysis of nonignorable missing data requires strong assumptions regarding both the response mechanism and the distribution of samples.
+In this study, we derive sufficient conditions for model identifiability using a generalized linear model and a logistic response mechanism.
+We then extend the outcome model to accommodate a mixture of distributions belonging to the exponential family and discuss the model identifiability of normal mixture models. {Additionally, we propose an FI-based estimation procedure along with practical guidelines for response model selection.}

+{The primary advantage of the proposed FI method is that it obviates the need for identifying an instrumental variable, and the validity of the respondents' outcome model can be assessed solely with observed data.} Through simulation studies and real data applications, we demonstrated that the FI estimators outperform other methods, including the PPM method.
+The proposed FI estimators can exhibit lower variability compared to the PPM method, particularly when accounting for the uncertainty in the choice of the sensitivity parameter.
+Additionally, the FI estimator, when combined with the proposed response model selection procedure, provides relatively robust estimates even in the presence of misspecified response models.

+{ However, the proposed FI method has a clear limitation: it also relies on the unverifiable assumption that if the response mechanism is nonignorable, it must be additive, meaning that the missing data \(y\) is related to the response only through the additive term \(\beta y\) \citep{hirano1998combining}.
+If these assumptions deviate significantly from reality, the proposed method may yield highly biased estimates.
+On the other hand, in situations where the location of \(y\) is expected to differ substantially between respondents and nonrespondents, this assumption could be reasonably justified. }

-Although we confined the response mechanism into a logistic distribution, it may be possible to utilize other distributions such as Tobit and probit models \citep{liu2004robit}.
+Although we confine the response mechanism to a logistic distribution, it may be possible to utilise other distributions such as the Tobit and Robit models \citep{liu2004robit}.